Why become a Fellow? – sharing values, making a global impact

 Demistifying the process

-However, we realise that it can seem daunting to apply for IIC Fellow status, especially if you don’t see others taking this path in your workplace, country or region.
-Meanwhile some of the language around election to Fellowship first originated in the 1950s and can be off-putting and seem inaccessible.
-This is something we are determined to change, for the benefit of all.
+We realise that it can seem daunting to apply for IIC Fellow status, especially if you don’t see others taking this path in your workplace, country or region.
+Some of the language around election to Fellowship first originated in the 1950s; we acknowledge that it can be off-putting and makes it seem inaccessible.
+We are determined to change this for the benefit of all.

-Therefore, this guide sits alongside the more process-based advice here, to talk you through becoming a Fellow as a practical, achievable career goal.
+This guide sits alongside the more process-based advice to talk you through becoming a Fellow as a practical, achievable career goal.
 There are different points of entry:

 Nominations are received and reviewed by the Fellowship Committee and IIC Council before going to ballot three times a year.
 Deadlines for nominations are as follows: